COVID-19 pandemic in the United Kingdom: Impacts

-There has been some disparity between the outbreak's severity in England, Scotland, Wales and Northern Ireland – health-care in the UK is devolved, each constituent country having its own publicly-funded healthcare system run by devolved governments.
+There has been some disparity between the outbreak's severity in England, Scotland, Wales and Northern Ireland – health-care in the UK is devolved, each constituent country having its own publicly funded healthcare system run by devolved governments.

 Health and life expectancy

 The COVID-19 pandemic led to the largest fall in life expectancy in England since records began in 1981.
 On average, British COVID-19 victims lost around a decade of life; the last time deaths rose so sharply in the UK was during World War II.
 In 2020, the disease was the leading cause of death among men, and second leading cause among women.

-Research in 2021 suggests over 1 million people in the UK have had Long COVID, with the majority reporting substantial impacts on day-to-day life.
+Research in 2021 suggests over 1 million people in the UK have had long COVID, with the majority reporting substantial impacts on day-to-day life.
 Professor Danny Altmann of Imperial College London said in March 2022, "It's kind of an anathema to me that we've kind of thrown in the towel on control of Omicron wave infections and have said 'it's endemic, and we don't care any more, because it's very benign'," he said.
 "It just isn't.
 And there are new people joining the long Covid support groups all the time with their disabilities.
 It's really not OK, and it's heartbreaking."
-The Office for National Statistics estimated that the number of people in the UK with continuing COVID symptoms like fatigue, muscle pain and breathing problems has doubled in a year from 1 million in May 2021 to 2 million in May 2022.
-Treatment facilities for patients with long COVID are inadequate.
+The Office for National Statistics estimated that the number of people in the UK with continuing COVID symptoms like fatigue, muscle pain and breathing problems had doubled in a year from one million in May 2021 to two million in May 2022.
+The Guardian reported in June 2022 that treatment facilities for patients with long COVID were inadequate.

 The pandemic's major impact on the country's healthcare system, leading to long waiting lists for medical procedures and ambulances, also led to an indirect increase in deaths from other conditions.
 It also had a major mental health impact.

 In August 2021, a report from Age UK found that 27% of people over 60 could not walk as far and 25% were living in more physical pain earlier this year compared to the start of the pandemic.
 54% of older people felt less confident attending a hospital appointment, and 37% of older people felt less confident going to a GP surgery.

 Education

 Research by The Sunday Times reported that in 2021, the proportion of private school pupils receiving A*, a mark for exceptional achievement, was 39.5 per cent, rising from 16.1 per cent in 2019.
 The highest record in terms of increase came from the North London Collegiate School, where senior fees could surpass £21,000 a year and the proportion of A* grades rose from 33.8 per cent in 2019 to 90.2 per cent in the summer of 2021.
 At 25 schools, the number of A* grades trebled or even quadrupled.
-These and other findings lead MPs to call for an inquiry into the "manipulation" of the exam system during the COVID-19 crisis.
+These and other findings led MPs to call for an inquiry into the "manipulation" of the exam system during the COVID-19 crisis.